 While those Backpacker Magazine and calendar photos of tents at beautiful campsites on the bare shore of a stunning alpine lake, or high on some slickrock outcrop in Utah look tempting… they are horrible places to be in stormy weather—even in a tent.
 You will be unnecessarily at risk when your shelter is exposed, unprotected to the full force of winds and precipitation of a storm.
 So pitch your shelter (tent, tarp, or pyramid) in a protected area, a few hundred feet above the lowest area, preferably in trees while backpacking ultralight.
 Trees do a number of lovely things for you:

-- They block the wind, which keeps you a lot warmer (reduces convective heat loss).
+Trees block the wind, which can help keep you warmer (reduces convective heat loss).
 It also lowers wind load and stresses on your shelter and tent stakes.

 Know how to pitch your shelter